vbookshelf/Gospel-Bot/README.md

 # Gospel Bot
-An AI powered chatbot that shares the good news in 5 steps and leads people to salvation.
+An AI powered chatbot that respectfully shares the good news in 5 steps and leads people to salvation.

 Website:<br>
 https://gospelbot.com/